TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/datasources/rest.md

 {{< img src="/img/dashboard/udg/datasources/tyk-rest-datasource.png" alt="InternalRESTdetail" >}}

-5. Click *Save & Update API* button to persist the configuration and generate a REST resolver, which will resolve this field at runtime.
+5. Click the *Save & Update API* button to persist the configuration and generate a REST resolver, to resolve this field at runtime.

 Once done the field you just configured will show information about data source type and name: